 Common Questions from Parents Traveling with Kids to Costa Rica

 - Is Costa Rica a safe place for families to vacation? – Yes, Costa Rica is very safe for families with children of any age.
 This is one of the main reasons why it continues to grow in popularity among parents and grandparents as a top worldly destination for family vacations.
 Healthcare facilities, private clinics, and hospitals with bilingual staff are plentiful and well-developed throughout the country.
 There is very little violent crime in Costa Rica, and the country of Costa Rica does not have a military.
-Outfitters and adventure suppliers are well educated and properly equipped.
-Regulations for tourism and adventure sports are developing each day, but it is very important to use appropriate resources to assist you to connect you with the most capable providers.
+Outfitters and adventure suppliers are well-educated and properly-equipped.
+Regulations for tourism and adventure sports are developing each day, but it is very important to use appropriate resources to connect you with the most capable providers.

 - Is it safe to drive with my family in Costa Rica?
 Yes, however, it is strongly recommended that you leave the driving up to the professionals and utilize private or semi-private transportation.
-We highly recommend that you do not rent a car to navigate your family.
+We highly recommend that you do not rent a car on your family trip.
 Driving techniques and rules in Costa Rica are very different and rental cars are quite expensive.
 Signage and lighting on roads are scarce.
 Roads tend to be narrow and often times in bad condition.
 Driving yourself and your family adds an additional layer of stress to your vacation that can be easily avoided.

 - Do I have to purchase airfare before I contact you?
 No. Airfare can be purchased before, during or after our conversations begin.
 While we do not purchase airfare on our travelers’ behalf, we can assist in the process by offering advice and suggestions on where to fly to/from, and when to buy flights.